Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Results

 \textbf{Experiment 3: On the efficiency of \algabbr{}.} In Figure~\ref{fig:dyhpo_efficiency} (left), we plot the precision of every method for different budgets during the optimization procedure, which demonstrates that \algabbr{} effectively explores the search space and identifies promising candidates.
 The precision at an epoch $i$ is defined as the number of top 1\% candidates that are trained, divided by the number of all candidates trained, both trained for at least $i$ epochs.
 The higher the precision, the more relevant candidates were considered and the less computational resources were wasted.
 For small budgets, the precision is low since \algabbr{} spends budget to consider various candidates, but then, promising candidates are successfully identified and the precision quickly increases.
-On the contrary, the other methods dedicate significantly more resources to irrelevant candidates which explains why \algabbr{} finds good candidates faster.

-This argument is further supported in Figure~\ref{fig:dyhpo_efficiency} (middle), where we visualize the average regret of all the candidates trained for at least the specified number of epochs in the x-axis.
+This argument is further supported in Figure~\ref{fig:dyhpo_efficiency} (middle), where we visualize the average regret of all the candidates trained for at least the specified number of epochs on the x-axis.
 In contrast to the regret plots, here we do not show the regret of the best configuration, but the mean regret of all the selected configurations.
 The analysis deduces a similar finding, our method \algabbr{} selects more qualitative hyperparameter configurations than all the baselines.

 An interesting property of multi-fidelity HPO is the phenomenon of poor rank correlations among the validation performance of candidates at different budgets.
 In other words, a configuration that achieves a poor performance at a small budget can perform better at a larger budget.
-For instance, a well-regularized neural network will converge slower than an un-regularized network in the early optimization epochs but eventually performs better when converged.
 To analyze this phenomenon, we measure the percentage of "good" configurations at a particular budget, that were "bad" performers in at least one of the smaller budgets.
-We define a "good" performance at a budget B when a configuration achieves a validation accuracy ranked among the top 1/3 of the validation accuracies belonging to all the other configurations that were run until that budget B. Similarly, a "bad" performance at a budget B represents a configuration whose validation accuracy belongs to the bottom 2/3 of all configurations run at that budget B.
+We define a "good" performance at a budget B when a configuration achieves a validation accuracy ranked among the top 1/3 of the validation accuracies belonging to all the other configurations that were run until that budget B.